spicattutti/eslint-plugin-relative-imports-when-same-folder/README.md

 ## Prerequisites / Limitations

+A modern JS/TS-based project can not only define some sort of baseUrl like `src`, it can also define import aliases using [webpack`s resolve option](https://webpack.js.org/configuration/resolve/) or [path mappings specified tsconfig](https://www.typescriptlang.org/docs/handbook/module-resolution.html).

+As an example, `~` can be an alias for all code under `<repository-root>/src`.

-⚠️ Import aliases must be defined as `tsconfig.json` in the repository root. ⚠️
+⚠️ This plugin only resolves module resolution configs `baseUrl` and `paths` defined in a single `tsconfig.json` in the repository root. ⚠️

-Contributions to how to retrieve module resolution mappings out of a webpack config are welcome.
-As a workaround to this limitation, you could re-use or re-declare webpack aliases in tsconfig.

-This plugin only attempts to support the [Node Module resolution strategy](https://www.typescriptlang.org/docs/handbook/module-resolution.html#module-resolution-strategies).
+It also only supports the common [Node Module resolution strategy](https://www.typescriptlang.org/docs/handbook/module-resolution.html#module-resolution-strategies).
+There is no support for

-As of now, only simple tsconfig (and path mappings) setups are supported.
-That means there is no support for
 - [rootDirs](https://www.typescriptlang.org/tsconfig#rootDirs)
 - multiple tsconfigs that extend each other.

-Feel free to contribute.
+Contributions to make this more flexible or to retrieve module resolution mappings out of a webpack config are welcome.

+As a workaround to this limitation, a project can re-use or re-declare import aliases that are defined in a webpack config in the project`s tsconfig.

 # How to contribute

 See the [contributing](CONTRIBUTING.md) guide for broad instructions on how to get started with this project.

-You can find an introduction to how the problem at hand is approached in the [docs](docs/INNER_WORKINGS.md).

 ## Setup Instructions